 For example, the chain of title might show that the property passed from John Smith to Jane Doe to Mike Jacobs.

 The way your title is worded (also referred to as “the manner in which title will be held”) can affect the way ownership is transferred and your rights to transfer ownership.
 The way you word your title may depend on both your marital status and your personal wishes.
 Let’s run through some scenarios.

 if you’re looking to own property on your own, the following titles apply.

 If you are a man or a woman who is not married, your title should read:

 If you are a man or woman who has been married and is now legally divorced, your title should read:

-If you are a married man or woman who wishes to acquire title as a sole and separate property than your spouse must consent and relinquish all right, title and interest in the property by deed or other written agreement, your title should read:
+If you are a married man or woman who wishes to acquire title as a sole and separate property, then your spouse must consent and relinquish all rights, title and interest in the property by deed or other written agreement.
+Your title should read: